Coronavirus Lawsuits And Claims Arising From The Pandemic

 Among others, the following companies and individuals have already been alleged to have made false claims regarding products.

 Claims have been filed citing The Lanham Act, as well as common law fraud and negligence related to false advertising.
-Typically, the elements for a successful claim under the Lanham Act and common law are: (1) a false or misleading statement of fact; (2) used in commercial advertising or promotion; that (3) deceives or is likely to deceive in a material way; and (4) has caused or is likely to cause competitive or other injury to the plaintiff.
+Typically, the elements for a successful claim under the Lanham Act and common law are: (1) a false or misleading statement of fact; (2) used in commercial advertising or promotion; that (3) deceives or is likely to deceive in a material way; and (4) has caused or is likely to cause competitive or another injury to the plaintiff.
 It is important to note that the plaintiff does not have to prove actual injury.
 It should be noted that, under the Lanham Act, typically, only competing businesses in the same industry as the offending party are able to bring a claim.
 However, as discussed above, common law claims in fraud and negligence can be brought by consumers directly harmed.

 Contact the attorneys at Strom Law Firm if you have been targeted or believe a competitor is making false claims regarding the coronavirus.